 For Baha’is, there is no such thing as only one true religion.
 All religions teach deep spiritual truths.
-Baha’is accept the divine origins of Hinduism, Buddhism, Judaism, Christianity, Islam, and all of the other great faiths.
-Baha’is revere the sacred scriptures of these faith traditions as holy, inspired books.
-Baha’is believe that the spiritual practices of all religions – their traditions of prayer, meditation, service, and sacrifice — will all lead to growth and enlightenment.
+Baha’is accept the divine origins of Hinduism, Buddhism, Judaism, Christianity, Islam, the world’s Indigenous belief systems, and all of the other great Faiths.
+Baha’is revere the sacred scriptures of these faith traditions as holy and inspired.
+Baha’is believe that the spiritual practices of all religions – their traditions of prayer, meditation, service, and sacrifice – lead us to growth and enlightenment.

 Baha’is believe that the spiritual teachings of all Faiths have an enormous amount in common – all of them teach us to love, to be kind and generous, to pray and to reflect on our lives.
-All of the world’s religious traditions share the teachings of mercy, compassion, generosity, trustworthiness, honesty, truthfulness, modesty, charity, and so forth.
+Each of the world’s religious traditions share the teachings of mercy, compassion, generosity, trustworthiness, honesty, truthfulness, charity, and so forth.

-These three primary ideas, and many more, all come from the Founder of the Baha’i Faith, Baha’u’llah.
-The Baha’i Faith is not just a collection of philosophical principles or an attempt to combine or conflate religions.
+These three primary ideas, and many more, all come from the founder of the Baha’i Faith, Baha’u’llah, who Baha’is regard as the most recent in the long line of prophets who brought us divinely-inspired guidance.
+Accordingly, the Baha’i Faith is not just a collection of philosophical principles or an attempt to combine or conflate religions.
 The Baha’i community is not just a group of well-meaning people.

-Baha’is are followers of Baha’u’llah, who brought an entirely new, worldwide Faith to humanity.

-Baha’is believe that God has given the world a new Prophet to guide humanity in this modern age.
+Baha’is are followers of Baha’u’llah, who brought an entirely new worldwide Faith to humanity.
+This means that Baha’is believe the Creator has given the world a new divine messenger to guide humanity in this modern age.
 Baha’u’llah [pronounced: bah-HA o-LAH] stands at the center of Baha’i belief.
-Baha’is believe that this new divine teacher, this Manifestation of God, the successor to the Founders of the great Faiths, has brought us the spiritual tools by which we can construct a new world based on the principles of unity – the unity of God, the unity of religion, and the unity of humanity.
+Baha’is believe that this new divine teacher, this manifestation of God, the successor to the founders of the great Faiths, has brought us a new set of spiritual tools that will allow us to construct a new world based on the principles of unity – the unity of God, the unity of religion, and the unity of humanity.

+In this series of essays, we’ll learn more about the teachings, the principles, and the history of Baha’u’llah’s Faith.
 Please follow along in this series as we outline and explain the powerful and profound spiritual revitalization Baha’u’llah’s new Faith has brought to the world.